What the White Noise EM Does

 Conventional methods of creating white noise commonly generate audible sweeping static.
 The White Noise EM differs by creating white noise as an electromagnetic signal rather and an audible signal.
 Why would this be important?
 It is important as EVP is thought to be a non-auditory event.
 Thus adding audible white noise is potentially masking the non-audible event.

 EVP’s are not necessarily a constant event, however the White Noise EM will give you the best chance for a more audible class A EVP recording.
-Learn more about the classifications of EVP Recordings.

 Bill Chappell used this with Zak Bagans in the Poker room of St. James Hotel.
 During the EVP session Bill asked “what do you do for fun?
 I mean, it can’t be fun just sitting in this place.”
 They received a clear EVP saying “SMOKE.”
 We invite you to watch the White Noise EM in action below.
 Near 31’30” there is brief explanation of the device and a short session follows.
 The EVP of ‘smoke‘ was captured near 39’30”.
 The episode also features an early iteration of the Xcam SLS.